Elton John cancels Mt Smart Auckland concert mid-performance, loses voice with pneumonia

 John's next two Auckland concerts, on Tuesday and Thursday, are now in doubt.
 A decision is expected this morning.

 John told the crowd early in the concert he had been diagnosed with 'walking pneumonia' on Sunday morning.
-His voice was 'shot', he said, but he was determined to lay on a great show.
+His voice was "shot", he said, but he was determined to lay on a great show.

 The concert was paused for almost five minutes straight after John completed Someone Saved My Life Tonight about 8.40pm.